Alexandre Berthier, 4th Prince of Wagram: Biography

 Alexandre Berthier was an active collector of modern art.
 He owned works by prominent artists such as Alfred Sisley, Camille Pissarro, Claude Monet, and Pierre-Auguste Renoir.
 In his will, he bequeathed 17 of Renoir’s paintings to the French nation.

 Before leaving for the French Army and serving in World War I on 1 August 1914, Berthier bequeathed the Château de Grosbois to his sister.
 He served as an army captain and led a company of chasseurs during the Third Battle of the Aisne.
 He sustained fatal wounds from shell fire at Fort de Condé-sur-Aisne and died on 30 May 1918.
-He had no children and the nobility title became extinct upon his death.
+Never married, he had no legitimate children.
+However he did have a daughter, Monique, born in 1914 out of wedlock, whose mother was Marie-Louise Salivas.
+There were prolonged legal proceedings in 1922 and a settlement was agreed upon.
+Monique was entitled to the name Berthier de Wagram.
+The nobility title became extinct upon his death.
 Berthier was buried at the Château de Grosbois, alongside his father and grandfather.

 Alexandre Berthier served as the model for a minor character in Marcel Proust's multi-part novel In Search of Lost Time.
 His mother is mentioned more frequently as Princess of Iéna.